 Smallpox had no animal reservoir and, in man, there was no human carrier state.
 Therefore, the virus, to persist, had to infect person after person in a continuing chain of transmission.
-Its origins are thus assumed to date back no more than 10,000 years,6 to the time of the first agricultural settlements, to a time where there was a sufficient concentration of population to permit a chain of infection to be sustained.
+Its origins are thus assumed to date back no more than 10,000 years, to the time of the first agricultural settlements, to a time when there was a sufficient concentration of population to permit a chain of infection to be sustained.
 A mutant of one of the large family of animal poxviruses was presumably its source.
 The earliest evidence of its presence dates back more than 3,000 years.
-The mummy of Ramses V, who died in 1160 B.C. and which was examined most recently only a year ago, bears unmistakable, characteristic lesions of smallpox.7 Three other mummies of the 18th and 20th dynasties bear similar lesions.
-The Indian Sanskrit text, the Susrita Samhita, also dating from about this period, vividly describes the disease.8
+The mummy of Ramses V, who died in 1160 B.C. bears unmistakable, characteristic lesions of smallpox.
+Three other mummies of the eighteenth and twentieth dynasties bear similar lesions.
+The Indian Sanskrit text, the Susrita Samhita, also dating from about this period, vividly describes the disease.

-Throughout history, few diseases have been so devastating as variola major.
-In recent centuries, both during major epidemics and in its endemic form, case-fatality rates of 20% to 40% or more have been the rule with most of those surviving, permanently scarred and some blind.
+Throughout history, few diseases have been so devastating.
+In recent centuries, case-fatality rates of 20 to 40 percent or more have been the rule with most of those surviving, permanently scarred and some blind.
 The disease could spread in any climate, in any area.
 Like measles, essentially everyone contracted the disease.
 There was and is no treatment.
 Over recent centuries, variola major appeared to change little in virulence and thus it seems reasonable to suppose that the disease 20 to 30 centuries ago was comparable in virulence.
 The fact that deities consecrated specifically to smallpox have long been known in many cultures would support this view.
-Throughout India, even today, there are temples to Shitala mata or Devi mata, as she is variously known.8 More primitive idols existed in villages.
-Shitala was believed to possess the power to ward off smallpox and to prevent death among victims of the disease.
-In other cultures, there were also deities consecrated to smallpox, such as Shapona in Western Africa and Omulu in Brazil.
+Throughout India, there are temples to Shitala mata or Devi mata, as she is variously known.8 Shitala was believed to possess the power to ward off smallpox and to prevent death among victims of the disease.
+In other cultures, there were also deities consecrated to small pox, such as Shapona in Western Africa and Omulu in Brazil.